-Our "Dean" of the Cooking classes (I can almost hear her snorting dismissively at such a grandiose title) is Wyona Hertwig.
+Our "Dean" of the Cooking classes (I can almost hear her snorting dismissively at such a grandiose title) was Wyona Hertwig.
 Before offering one or two vegetarian cooking classes a year out of the hall at 4660 Headquarters Road in Courtenay, Wyona worked in health food stores and bakeries, painted signs, taught elementary school and cooked healthy from scratch as a mom to five kids (and now as a grandmother to many grandkids and great-grandbabies).

-Tasty AND Healthy AND Economical AND Attractive to the Eye AND Fragrant-- these are the principles employed in the vegetarian cooking classes that Wyona organizes.
+Tasty AND Healthy AND Economical AND Attractive to the Eye AND Fragrant-- these are the principles employed in the vegetarian cooking classes that Wyona organized.
 Every year she gathered together recipes following a theme and branches into sub-themes: recipes for people with allergies and sensitivities; vegetarian dishes from across Canada; food for young children; recipes for people with serious health issues such as cancer and diabetes; recipes for transitioning from the S.A.D. to vegetarianism.
 It's all good!

 This site provides recipes that Wyona collected and presented in the cooking schools, as well as other contributors' recipes and some 'traditional' Adventist recipes.
 As time went on, other wonderful plant strong, whole food (vegan) recipes were added that were not necessarily found in Adventist cookbooks or presented in the Cooking Schools, but are the sort of delicious and healthy plant strong fare that today's vegan (and transitioning vegan) looks for!
 We hope you enjoy what you try-- and if you do, please leave your encouraging comments! (thank you)